Jessica Frase Marine, Esq.

 Besides the Tax Court, U.S. Bankruptcy Courts are the only other pre-payment forum available to taxpayers.
 As part of a taxpayer’s bankruptcy, the court may determine the amount or validity of a tax deficiency claimed by the IRS.
 Bankruptcy Court tax cases are heard by a single bankruptcy judge and there are no juries.

 The choice of litigation of forum needs to be determined on a case-by-case basis, largely turning on the facts and circumstances of the case.
-Given the several options available to tax litigants, it is strongly advisable to consult with a tax professional before proceeding in a specific forum.
+Given the several options available to tax litigants, it is strongly advisable to consult with an IRS tax litigation lawyer in Virginia before proceeding in a specific forum.